 Four: How you deal with the world around you

 You are the best judge of your Type, so it’s up to you to make the final decision about your Type.
-The questionnaire is just an indicator of your possible Type.
+The questionnaire, and this exercise, are both just an indicator of your possible Type.

 Also, remember, whilst learning about your own Type is very useful for personal development, it is also important to learn about the other types so that you can relate to them better.

-Once you have decided which four are your preferences, read the description of your whole Type.
-If you have still not decided which four letters best suit you, read a few of the descriptions below and see which one best describes you.
+Once you have decided which four are your likely preferences, read the description of your whole Type on the next page.
+If you have still not decided which four letters best suit you, read a few of the descriptions and see which one best describes you.